martsper/thallusin-motus-analysis/README.md

 This repository contains the custom R script and associated input/output files used to analyze the distribution of thallusin-associated biosynthetic genes across 124,295 representative prokaryotic genomes from mOTUs-db.

-The analysis was performed for the manuscript section: **“Mapping the prevalence of thallusin biosynthetic genes across the prokaryotic tree of life.”**

 ## Overview

 Translated mOTUs-db genomes were searched with MMseqs2 `easy-search` against nine target proteins associated with thallusin biosynthesis: